Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Related Works

 \subsection{Conceptual Approaches to Privacy}

 This work utilizes \textit{Contextual Integrity} (CI) \cite{nissenbaum2004privacy, nissenbaum2009privacy} as its primary theoretical underpinning.
-This framework proposes that privacy is composed of dimensions including contexts, actors, attributes, transmission principles, and purposes.
-These dimensions are critical to understanding the contextual dependence of what makes a given situation private and how individuals perceive technology to be a threat to their privacy.
-Existing works have used this framework for tasks such as privacy-policy analysis \cite{sadeh2013usable, Amos_2021} and identification of privacy norms in smart homes \cite{apthorpe2018discovering}. \citet{brause2024there} have additionally proposed expanding this model to include ``information consequences'', privacy skills and awareness, and choice.
+This theory proposes that privacy is composed of dimensions including contexts, actors, attributes, transmission principles, and purposes.
+These dimensions are critical for understanding the contextual dependence of what makes a situation private and how individuals perceive technology to be a threat to their privacy.
+Existing works have used this theory for tasks such as privacy-policy analysis \cite{sadeh2013usable, Amos_2021} and identification of privacy norms in smart homes \cite{apthorpe2018discovering}.
+Brause and Blank~\cite{brause2024there} have additionally proposed expanding this model to include ``information consequences'', privacy skills and awareness, and choice.
 In this work, we consider only the original dimensions of CI in our analysis of LLM privacy awareness.